PostHog/posthog.com/contents/tutorials/canary-release.md

 ## Prerequisites for canary releases

-To set up a canary release in PostHog, we use feature flags, but before we set them up, we need user identification.
+To set up a canary release in PostHog, we use feature flags.
+To get those working, we need to set up user identification.

 Feature flags check the distinct ID of the user to decide if they should return `true` or `false`.
 This means users need a distinct ID unless the feature flag rolls out to everyone.
 Our snippet and JavaScript Web SDK automatically create anonymous ones, but [identifying users](/docs/integrate/identifying-users) with a value you set (like email) is a better option.